 Cavity wall construction is an eﬀective method for preventing dampness.
 In this method, the primary wall of a building is shielded by an outer skin wall, leaving a cavity or a little gap between the two.

 The cement mortar used for guniting consists of cement and sand in the ratio of 1 part of cement to 3 parts of sand.
-This mixture of cement and sand is shot on the cleaned surface using a cement gun, under a pressure of 2 to 3 kg per centimeters square.
+This mixture of cement and sand is shot on the cleaned surface using a cement gun under a pressure of 2 to 3 kg per centimeter square.